taraokelly/Advanced-Object-Oriented-Assignment/README.md

 I had been working with eclipse while developing the non-serlvet classes.
 When I deployed them to tomcat I had trouble creating the database.
 I then began using a Dynamic Web Application in Eclipse to get it working, however this Dynamic Web Application required the external jars to be in the application library.
 Once I had the database working in Eclipse, I transfered the classes back over to the original project.

 I then ran into another issue with accessing the resources package.
-This is important because I have two Resquestable objects that are used in the command pattern - one to compare and one to populate the database.
+This is important because I have two Recquestable objects that are used in the command pattern - one to compare and one to populate the database.
 I have commented out and left the implementation in to demonstrate how the command pattern works and how a new object of type requestable could be used in the command object.

-I also was reading the random permutations from a test file in the resources directory.
+I was also reading the random permutations from a text file in the resources directory.
 The permutations are now being read from the web.xml.

 ## How to Run